layshidani/My-100-days-of-Code/r1-log.md

 ---
 ### :calendar: R1D21
-** Today's Progress: **  JS functions
+**Today's Progress:**   JS functions

-** Thoughts: ** to know a little of python help me a lot to learn javascript
+**thoughts** to know a little of python help me a lot to learn javascript

 ---
 ### :calendar: R1D22
-** Today's Progress: **  Reviewing HTML, CSS and JS.
+**Today's Progress:**   Reviewing HTML, CSS and JS.

 ---
 ### :calendar: R1D23
-** Today's Progress: **  Working on a Trivia project with HTML, CSS and JavaScript.
+**Today's Progress:**   Working on a Trivia project with HTML, CSS and JavaScript.

 ---
 ### :calendar: R1D24
-** Today's Progress: **  Trivia Project - Laboratoria (pre admission) concluded.
+**Today's Progress:**   Trivia Project - Laboratoria (pre admission) concluded.

-** Thoughts: ** It was difficult to finish this project on time, but the task was completed successfully!
+**thoughts** It was difficult to finish this project on time, but the task was completed successfully!

 ![Trivia Project - Laboratoria pre admission](images/r1d24.jpg)

 ---
 ### :calendar: R1D25 #100DaysOfCode

-** Today's Progress: ** Code review with my Laboratoria squad, quiz, JavaScript list of exercises.
+**Today's Progress:**  Code review with my Laboratoria squad, quiz, JavaScript list of exercises.

-** Thoughts: ** I enjoyed doing this code review, it's amazing how each person finds a different solution to the same problem.
+**thoughts** I enjoyed doing this code review, it's amazing how each person finds a different solution to the same problem.
 It's cool.

 ---
 ### :calendar: R1D26

-** Today's Progress: ** More JS and exercises.
+**Today's Progress:**  More JS and exercises.

 ---
 ### :calendar: R1D27
 (I paused for this weekend because of appointments.
 But I read articles and I listened to podcasts in free time.)

-** Today's Progress: ** Working on the tests of FCC Product Landing Page and watching JS tutorials.
+**Today's Progress:**  Working on the tests of FCC Product Landing Page and watching JS tutorials.

 ---
 ### :calendar: R1D28 #100DaysOfCode
-** Today's Progress: ** I'm working on the FCC landing page.
+**Today's Progress:**  I'm working on the FCC landing page.
 I decided to start with another one.

 I reviewed the fundamentals of JS.

-** Thoughts: ** I've to make a navigation menu fixed at the top.
+**thoughts** I've to make a navigation menu fixed at the top.
 As much as I like this set menu on the left side of the page ...

 ![FreeCodeCamp - Landing Page](images/r1d28.jpg)